 3. Navigate Scare Zones Like a Pro

-When it comes to the scare zones, know that scare actors like to set their sights on frogs who visibly look scared.
+When it comes to the scare zones, scare actors like to set their sights on frogs who visibly look scared.
 That means the more you run or scream, the more likely you are to be chased around.
 Walk through the scare zones confidently and you'll be less of a target.
 I also highly recommend making eye contact with any and all scare actors.
-They like to sneak up on assuming frogs.
+They like to sneak up on unassuming frogs.
 To avoid them almost completely, stick to the sidewalks.
 The majority of scare zones are confined to the streets.
 It's also important to note that scare actors (whether in the houses or scare zones) cannot touch you ... just as you can't touch them.

 4. Seek Out Scare-Free Areas